Bike Orlando

 Virginia Drive to Lake Highland

-In this section, the trail follows the old Dinky Line rail bed - the historic former rail line to Winter Park.
 Crossing Virginia Drive leads into an industrial area.
 At Ferris Avenue, the trail meets Lake Highland Drive at Lake Highland Preparatory School.
 Link also from here to the Cady Way Trail (see below).

 Lake Highland to Magnolia Avenue

 The trail follows Lake Highland Drive between the lake and Lake Highland Prep, continues along the railroad track past Highland Ave., and then comes to Magnolia Avenue.
-Proceed south on Magnolia to Weber St.
+Proceed south on Magnolia to Weber St. Cross Magnolia Ave. at Weber St., being careful crossing this busy road.

 Downtown - Magnolia Ave. to Church St. (Gertrude's Walk)

-Magnolia Ave. to Colonial Dr. Bridge
+Magnolia Ave. to Colonial Dr. Overpass

 Colonial Dr. Bridge to Livingston St.